SDG-AI-Lab/Digital_Technologies_Radar/README.md

       </a>
     </p>
     <p align="center">He has developed the baseline for both the project and website.
 Provided consultancy on how to build such project with React.</p>
+    <p><i>"Volunteering for me was something to do in the far future, when my life got more stable... and then Covid happened.
+That was a great opportunity to apply for a volunteering project.
+I was looking for a visualisation challenge, and that's how I picked up the 'Radar' project.
+The goal was to do a radar like visualisation and improve how data could be displayed and organised.
+It was an incredible challenge, where a new react lib was set up to create a generic radar like component that could be expanded.
+To create that lib we needed some state manipulation that could also be tapped from outside the lib, and a new simple react state manipulator library was also developed for the only purpose of the radar lib.
+We also had to learn how to generate a fairly homogeneous distribution of items over some bounded area, and for that, we implemented Poisson distribution straight from an academic paper.
+In the end, with the help of many incredible volunteers from around the world, we were able to get into a very clean and final state that I am proud of and that I hear the users love.
+The whole team is very proud of what was achieved here and we hope to have positively impacted our wellbeing on this planet a little bit."</i></p>

     </td>
   </tr>